rohandhobale07/Earthquake_Geo_Spatial_Analysis/README.md

 - Scatter Plots and Dashboards
 - Storyline Presentation in Tableau

-📈 Insights:
+📈 Key Insights:
-- Identify earthquake hotspot regions
+- Regions around the Pacific Ring of Fire showed the highest earthquake activity.
-- Analyze correlation between depth and magnitude
+- Strong earthquakes (Magnitude 7+) were concentrated in specific seismic zones.
-- Compare earthquake occurrences across continents
+- Some continents experienced significantly higher earthquake occurrences than others.
-- Visualize historical seismic activity trends
+- Depth and magnitude showed varying relationships depending on earthquake regions.